jonshiach/graphics-notes/_build/html/_sources/_pages/05_3D_worlds.md

 :::

-Here we first define an array of JavaScript objects where the position attribute are 3-element vectors which stores the centre coordinates of two cubes.
+Here we first define an array of JavaScript objects where the position attribute are 3-element arrays containing the centre coordinates of the two cubes.
 We then loop through the two cubes, calculate the model matrix for each one and draw the cube.
 We have also stopped the cubes from rotating by setting the rotation angle to zero.
 Refresh your web browser and you should see something like the following.

 ```{figure} ../_images/05_orthographic_cubes.png
 :width: 80%